JohnnyHanly/btc-social-cards/README.md

-# Getting Started with Create React App
+# Bigtincan Frontend Developer interview task

 [Click here to view a gif of a quick demo](https://imgur.com/alJbLgh)